AWS Case Study: Techout.com

 Using AWS and rPath, Techout.com can deploy a new virtual web monitoring instance within 5 minutes – a process which previously took hours or days.
 A newly deployed instance immediately provides processing power and scalability to the company’s core Web Monitoring service.
-Beyond the obvious benefit of flexibility and scalability, Techout.com has achieved a cost savings of at least 20% per instance using Amazon EC2.
-By leveraging Amazon S3, EC2 and SQS, the company simplified its internally-managed environment, resulting in an estimated cost savings of approximately $100,000 per year.
+Beyond the obvious benefit of flexibility and scalability, Techout.com has achieved a cost savings of at least 20 percent per instance using Amazon EC2.
+By leveraging Amazon S3, Amazon EC2, and Amazon SQS, the company simplified its internally-managed environment, resulting in an estimated cost savings of approximately $100,000 per year.

-“Through the combination of AWS and rPath we have streamlined our deployments and dramatically lowered the cost to deliver our service globally.
+“By combining the use of AWS and rPath, we have streamlined our deployments and dramatically lowered the cost to deliver our service globally.
 This advantage makes us more nimble, more completive, and able to provide a better service to our customers,” D’Esposito added.

 Techout.com plans to begin using Amazon SimpleDB to take over data storage that does not require a traditional RDBMS system.
 The company also plans to leverage the newly announced Content Delivery Service to deliver unsecured content.

 To learn more about how AWS can help your web application needs, visit our Web Applications details page: http://aws.amazon.com/web-mobile-social.